morningred88/AWS/SAP-C01_SA_Professional/IAM/IAM_Notes.md

 * Deploy Microsoft AD in your AWS VPC

 * Two places where user are defined - on premises and in the cloud, and there is trust between the two.

+#### AD Connector

+Users are solely managed by on-premises Microsoft AD, no possibility of setting up a trust